 Perhaps the most obvious benefit of finding a business mentor is that you can learn from their previous mistakes and successes.
 Your mentor doesn't need to have experience in your particular industry—though it helps if they do—so that you're maximizing your opportunities to leverage key relationships.
 They don't have to be up on the latest trends or technology—you've got other sources for that.
 Your mentor's role is to share with you lessons from their experience in the hopes that you can learn them quickly and easily.

 It's (Usually) Free

 If you're on a tight budget, that's a major factor.
 While good coaches and consultants may be able to offer some things that a mentor doesn't, it almost always comes at a price, usually of several hundred dollars (or more) each month.
 Mentors, though, are readily available, free of charge through a number of organizations, such as SCORE (Service Corps of Retired Executives) and many other groups.
 But plan on at least treating your mentor to lunch or coffee when you meet together.

 Your mentor, being an experienced businessperson, is likely to have an extensive network, and can offer you access to far more senior decision-makers than you currently have.
 And they will be far more willing to open that network up to you than some casual acquaintance from a networking meeting.

 Your mentor has no ulterior motive—no service or product to sell you.
-That, combined with their experience, creates a good foundation for trust.
+That, combined with their experience and other qualities, creates a good foundation for trust.
 And as the relationship develops over time, that trust can grow even stronger.
 Also, your time with them becomes more and more efficient as they become more and more familiar with you and your business.

-As you can see, the rewards are potentially great to bringing on a business mentor, and the risk is non-existent.
+As you can see, the rewards of having a business mentor can be great and the risk is non-existent.
 You have nothing to lose and everything to gain by finding a good mentor.
 Every entrepreneur should have one.